25prabhu10/notes/docs/Non-Sorted/Interview/README.md

 Unalllocated || Immediate Joiner || Looking for a project || Onsite Opportunity

 Hi, I am a front end developer having 5+ years of experience in UI(Angular 13, Angular Material, JavaScript, TypeScript, Bootstrap, HTML5, CSS3.
 I am looking for onsite opportunity as I have experience in working with clients directly.
-Please reach out to me on Teams.
+Please reach out to me on Teams

-Looking for immediate Onsite opportunity and ready to Travel immediately.
-Hi All,I am immediately available and Looking for a suitable onsite role.I am ready for relocation as well.
-Primary Skills : Power BI, Data Analysis-SQL, Test Lead SecondaryContinue reading Looking for immediate Onsite opportunity and ready to Travel immediately....See More Hi All,I am immediately available and Looking for a suitable onsite role.I am ready for relocation as well.
-Primary Skills : Power BI, Data Analysis-SQL, Test Lead Secondary Skills : PowerApps, EazyBI, Python, Scrum Master, Databricks
+Looking for immediate Onsite opportunity and ready to Travel immediately Hi All,I am immediately available and Looking for a suitable onsite role.I am ready for relocation as well Primary Skills : Power BI, Data Analysis-SQL, Test Lead SecondaryContinue reading Looking for immediate Onsite opportunity and ready to Travel immediately....See More Hi All,I am immediately available and Looking for a suitable onsite role.I am ready for relocation as well Primary Skills : Power BI, Data Analysis-SQL, Test Lead Secondary Skills : PowerApps, EazyBI, Python, Scrum Master, Databricks
 Certifications: PowerBI,PowerApps,PSM1,Python.Please find my contacts Mobile - 9075565884

 Hi All,
 I am looking for an immediate on-site opportunity for the Australia location.
 I have work Visa for Australia.
-Ready to withdraw resignation if the Onsite project is provided before 31st Jan 2023.
+Ready to withdraw resignation if the Onsite project is provided before 31st Jan 2023

-Skill: SQL, Informatica power center, INFORMATICA cloud, Azure, PL/SQL, Python(3.x), MySQL, Unix Shell scripting.
+Skill: SQL, Informatica power center, INFORMATICA cloud, Azure, PL/SQL, Python(3.x), MySQL, Unix Shell scripting
 Experience: 3.8 years

-Ready to take new technology.
+Ready to take new technology
-Looking forward to your guidance.
+Looking forward to your guidance

-Kindly connect me if there is any requirement.
+Kindly connect me if there is any requirement

 Regards,
 Nishanth Hanumanthu